manuparra/MasterCyberSec_Practice/ldap_freeipa.md

 **REMEMBER: Each container could require more than one port**.
 In this practice you will need to open the required ports for LDAP and FreeIPA.

-To work in this practice is mandatory to connect to **Docker Server** in order to manage containers using SSH.
+To work in this practice is mandatory to connect to **Docker Server** in order to manage containers.

 ```
 ssh <yourdockeruser>@docker...
 ```

 ![dockerserver](https://sites.google.com/site/manuparra/home/dockerserver.png)

 # Connecting and starting with docker server and docker system: